QuantSysBio/interact-ms/README.md

 ### Before Downloading

 We recommend working with interact-ms through conda.
-On windows systems you may also need

 ### Setting up your environment: